Cadillac Sixty Special: 1987–1988 Fleetwood Sixty Special (FWD)

+1989–1992 Fleetwood Sixty Special and 1993 Sixty Special (FWD)

+Following the subcontracted 1987-88 Fleetwood Sixty Special, the 1989 model again entered series (in-house) production, sharing the same 113.8 in wheelbase with the De Ville and Fleetwood.
+The model now had a lower base price of $34,230.

-While the 1987 and 1988 Sixty Special had their unique longer wheelbase, the 1989 through 1993 models were differentiated from the DeVille by its interior trim package that included 22-way heated leather power driver and passenger seats, styled by Giorgetto Giugiaro.
-The seats featured multiple lumbar adjustments; a center clamshell armrest in front and a rear armrest with dual slide-out cup holders; and an electrically powered slide-out storage bin between the front seats that also accommodated two cup holders.
-This seating package was standard from 1989 through 1992, and became optionally available in 1993.
+The 1989-1992 models were differentiated by a standard interior trim package that included heated leather seats designed and manufactured by Lear Siegler with 22-way adjustability.
+The power, driver and passenger seats were styled by Giorgetto Giugiaro and featured a center clamshell armrest in front and a rear armrest with dual slide-out cup holders; and an electrically powered slide-out storage bin between the front seats that also accommodated two cup holders.

-For 1989, Cadillac produced 2,007 Sixty Special sedans.
-Exterior color choices nearly doubled from the previous year, now with eleven colors offered, instead of the previous six.
-Interiors featured standard leather upholstery, available in three colors (Dark Blue, Deep Red, and Medium Gray).
-The 'clam-shell' front seat center armrest opened from the rear, allowing better access to back seat passengers, while the rear seat center armrest held a slide out console with two cup holders and a storage cubby.
+Model Year 1989: Cadillac produced 2,007 1989 Fleetwood Sixty Special sedans.
+Eleven exterior color choices increased to eleven from six.
+Interiors featured standard leather upholstery, available in dark blue, deep red and medium gray.
+The 'clam-shell' front seat center armrest opened from the rear, allowing access to rear seat passengers, while the rear seat center armrest held a slide-out console with two cup holders and a storage cubby.
+A driver's-side airbag was optional.

-The 1990 Sixty Special had a base price of $36,980, and 1,817 were manufactured.
-A driver's-side airbag was now standard (optional last year), and the telescoping steering column was discontinued, although the tilt feature remained.
-Exteriors were available in eleven colors (including three shades of gray that were new for 1990 - Slate Gray, Medium Slate Gray, and Dark Slate Gray).
-Interiors were available in just three 'Ultrasoft' leather colors: Garnet Red, Very Dark Sapphire (Blue), and a new shade - Medium Slate Gray.
+Model Year 1990: The 1990 Fleetwood Sixty Special had a base price of $36,980, and 1,817 were manufactured.
+A driver's-side airbag was now standard, and the telescoping steering column was discontinued.
+The tilt feature remained.
+Exteriors were available in eleven colors (including three shades of gray that were new for 1990.
+Interiors were available in three 'Ultrasoft' leather colors: Garnet Red, Very Dark Sapphire (Blue), and a new color - Medium Slate Gray.

-For 1991, the electrically powered slide out storage drawer was replaced with a storage armrest containing a flip-out cup holder, removable coin holder, and compact disc storage.
-Adjustable air ducts for rear-seat passengers were added to the back of the revised front seat arm rest base.
-Cadillac manufactured 879 Sixty Specials for 1991, with a base price of $38,325.
+Model Year 1991: The electrically powered slide out storage drawer was replaced with a storage armrest containing a flip-out cup holder, removable coin holder, and compact disc storage.
+Adjustable air ducts for rear-seat passengers were added to the back of the revised front seat armrest base.
+879 Fleetwood Sixty Special models were manufactured for 1991, with a base price of $38,325.

-For the 1992 model year, only 554 Sixty Special sedans (base price $39,860) were produced.
+Model Year 1992: For the MY 1992, 554 Fleetwood Sixty Special sedans (base price $39,860) were manufactured.

+Model Year 1993: For MY 1993, the Sixty Special nameplate was decoupled from the Fleetwood nameplate for the first and only time in 53 years.
+With some ambiguity, the Fleetwood nameplate was transferred to the 1993 rear-wheel-drive D-body Cadillac Brougham — which restored the Fleetwood Brougham name to the car for the first time since 1986.
+1993 was the last year Cadillac used the Sixty Special nomenclature.

+Otherwise, the Sixty Special was largely the same as the 1989-1992 De Ville and Fleetwood models, differing in seating and trim differences.
+The Sixty Special was now available only as a sedan and carried a lower base price of $34,230.